livekit/livekit/README.md

 ## Creating API keys

-LiveKit utilizes JWT based access tokens to ensure secure access to the APIs and Rooms.
+LiveKit utilizes JWT based access tokens for authentication to all of its APIs.
 Because of this, the server needs a list of valid API keys and secrets to validate the provided tokens.
+For more, see [Authentication](docs/authentication.md).

 Generate API key/secret pairs with: